soniacweb/potterworld/README.md

 We accessed spells, and 'types' from `this.state`.

 # Wins
-Retrieving different types of data from the API and exploring it using different combinatio  of urls.
+Retrieving different types of data from the API and exploring it using different combination of urls.
 The excercise helped me better understand how APIs work.
 Explored the use of Bulma, and CSS animation combination.

 I learned a lot about pair programming through this exercise.
 We had a lot of fun working together but it really highlighted to me how a different pace of learning in combination with working towards a strict 2-day deadline, can impact the workflow.
 It inspired me to want to explore React further after the exercise!

 # Challenges
 We had initially only spent just over a week on React before getting assigned a 2-day project.
 Out dreams were a tad on the ambitious side, and soon realised we couldn't get the design polished up in time.
+Wel also realised too late in the day, the images weren't unfortunately sufficiant for this app to take inspiration from to the Wizarding World app, so we therefore needed to improvise with the design.

+# Key Learnings

 While working on the project, I had to refer to the React documentation a great deal, read, learn, and code at the same time.
 It was challenging  to provide a completely finished app, but I'm happy Cuong and I could continue working on it after the deadline, in our spare time.

+# Future Features

+- Adapting the app to be mobile friendly.
+- I would like to play around with a React animation library and try and incorporate some animation in to really make the information stand out like on WizardingWorld or Pottermore.